Establishing a Secure Public Cloud Architecture With Processes and Best Practices

 The security of your data and applications—whether they are stored in the public cloud or an on-premises data center—mostly depends on you.
 It is worth noting that the task of securing your architecture is much easier inside a public cloud because your cloud provider is responsible for the security of the cloud while your responsibility is security within the cloud.
 Sharing the responsibility of security is known as the shared responsibility model, and it is the basic principle of security in the cloud.

 With on-premises data centers, security issues are resolved by obtaining processes and tools for securing your infrastructure.
 Additionally, your data and application were on your servers, so you were responsible for network infrastructure and you had physical access to your devices.
-This method is more static and physical than the cloud; In the cloud, your infrastructure can scale up and down depending on your needs and you can share the host of your application with other users, which means that many tools you previously used for security need to be modified to function within the cloud.
-The methods may have changed, but the goal of ensuring a safe environment remains the same.
+This method is more static and physical than the cloud.
+In the cloud, your infrastructure can scale up and down depending on your needs and you can share the host of your application with other users, which means that many tools you previously used for security need to be modified to function within the cloud.
+The methods may have changed, but the goal of ensuring a secure public cloud architecture remains the same.

 Your Responsibilities in the Public Cloud